Table of Content

 Key Highlights:

-• Percentile rankings show how you performed compared to other test-takers, and these rankings are recalculated every year, influencing your overall score.
+• GMAT Percentile rankings show how you performed compared to other test-takers, and these rankings are recalculated every year, influencing your overall score.

 • Business schools evaluate GMAT scores, along with employment history and academic records, to assess an applicant's fit for MBA programs abroad.